-For anyone with a long term view, buying in locations which are undergoing transit redevelopment can reap financial rewards.
+For anyone with a long-term view, buying in locations that are undergoing transit redevelopment can reap financial rewards.
 Herein lies the window of opportunity.
-If you can secure a dwelling in any of the fringe Eglinton-adjacent neighbourhoods before it hits the collective consciousness, you'll not only see your investment escalate in value faster than suburban locations, but you'll see your transit commute time reduced significantly in the next three years.
+If you can secure a dwelling in any of the fringe Eglinton-adjacent neighbourhoods before it hits the collective consciousness, you’ll not only see your investment escalate in value faster than suburban locations, but you’ll see your transit commute time reduced significantly in the next three years.

 So, look closely at the Eglinton Crossover stops below, and their adjacent communities, because these will inevitably become coveted once the LRT line becomes established!

-However, when I mention this is a long term hold, I mean the financial gains will take around ten years, and possibly longer depending how far east or west you're located from Yonge Street.
-After all, the process of revitalization takes decades, so an emerging neighbourhood can be in a state of flux for awhile.
-You only have to look at Leslieville, West Queen West, and The Junction to see Toronto neighbourhoods which have been transitioning for 20 to 30 years.
-But for those who are willing to wait, you are making a calculated risk which will bear financial reward.
+Disclaimer: when I mention this is a long-term hold, I mean the financial gains will take around ten years to accrue – and possibly longer depending on how far east or west you’re located from Yonge Street.
+After all, the process of revitalization takes decades, so an emerging neighbourhood can be in a state of flux for a while.
+You only have to look at Leslieville, West Queen West, and The Junction to see Toronto neighbourhoods that have been transitioning for 20 to 30 years.
+But for those who are willing to wait, you are making a calculated risk that will bear financial reward.
+And how exciting to ride the wave at the cusp of change!